Intel-bigdata/SSM/supports/integration-test/README.md

 ```
 This command will run all test cases for 10MB files.
-The default value of size is 64MB if not given.
+The value of size is 64MB if not given.

 ### 2. Test Rule
 ```